NW Level 1 – General overview

-Target Odor: The handler may use any target odor (excluding food and handler scent) or combination of target odor provided that the hide is not paired with food.
-The target odor must be specified with the submission in the field Extra information for your submission.
+Target Odor: The handler may use any target odor or combination of target odor provided that the hide is not paired with food.
+The target odor must be specified with the submission in the field Odor(s) used in submission.

 Indication: No specific or formal behavior is required at source.
 Dog must exhibit an obvious change of behavior in a way that is obvious to an outside individual who is fluent in nosework.

 Required Calls: “Handler must say “Alert” or raise hand when their dog has communicated they have found target odor.
 The Alert call must come before rewarding your dog and should be the handler’s first confirmation of their dog finding the hide.”

 Odor Hygiene: A very important aspect in scent detection is Odor Hygiene.
 We must do all we can to avoid contamination!!
 If you get oil on your hands and then touch objects in your environment or search area, the scent can linger for months.
 Make sure scent aids are securely in straws and will not fall out.
 Clean the outside of your tins, and don’t reuse putty that can retain and leave odor behind.
 Take precaution when handling hides and wash hands frequently.